luardo/tictoc/README.md

 Write a complete unit test for at least one component Style the app at your own discretion

+## Notes and review

+This is a simple tic tac toe game on vue js.
+I have implemented a eventBus to pass events from the child child component to the smart component.

+Things I would have like to add but I could due lack of time:

+* We have player 1 and player 2, in this case I would have like to add a Model player, and create two instances for a object with properties player: name, score, cellsSelected, symbol
+* Styling: There is a lot of posible improvements in terms of style (active state, hover, etc), however because of lack of time I focused in the logic.
+* Test: I create just a user flow test.
+A lot of assertions could have been made, however some basics are implemented
+* Components: I would have like to add more modularization of the elements.
+The score I would have put it in a separate component, elements such as notifications (You win, Its a draw, etc), Buttons in a separate

 ## Project setup

 ```